The Caiman Lizard is a semi-aquatic reptile from the rainforests of South America.

 Their complicated tank setup requires both dry and wet areas.
 This is a big commitment even for advanced keepers.
 Purchasing and keeping them will also cost you thousands of dollars.
 Be ready for plenty of work!

-If you are thinking of taking on the challenge of adopting this lizard then let us know in the comments.
+If you are thinking of taking on this lizard then let us know in the comments.